Burt Reynolds: Early life

-Burton Leon Reynolds Jr. was born on February 11, 1936, to Burton Milo Reynolds Sr. and Harriet Fernette "Fern" (née Miller).
-His family descended from Dutch, English, Scots-Irish and Scottish ancestry.
+Burton Leon Reynolds Jr. was born on February 11, 1936, to Burton Milo Reynolds Sr. (1906–2002) and Harriet Fernette "Fern" Reynolds (née Miller, 1902–1992).
+His family descended from Dutch, English, Scots-Irish, and Scottish ancestry.
 Reynolds also claimed some Cherokee and Italian ancestry.

-During his career, Reynolds often claimed to have been born in Waycross, Georgia, although in 2015, he stated that he was actually born in Lansing, Michigan.
+During his career, Reynolds often said he was born in Waycross, Georgia, although in 2015, he stated that he was actually born in Lansing, Michigan.
 In his autobiography, he stated that Lansing is where his family lived when his father was drafted into the United States Army.

 Reynolds, his mother, and his sister joined his father at Fort Leonard Wood, Missouri, where they subsequently lived for two years.
 When his father was sent to Europe, the family relocated to Lake City, Michigan, where his mother had been raised.
 In 1946, the family relocated to Riviera Beach, Florida, where in sixth grade, Reynolds began a lifelong close friendship with Dick Howser.
 Reynolds's father eventually became chief of police of Riviera Beach, which is adjacent to the north end of West Palm Beach, Florida.
 His nickname in Riviera Beach was "Buddy".
-(The childhood nicknames of Marlon Brando, the superstar actor whom Reynolds was said to resemble and with whom he feuded, were "Bud" and "Buddy".)

 At Palm Beach High School, Reynolds lettered in football and track and was named a first-team All-State fullback in 1953 and an honorable-mention selection to the 34th annual All-Southern team.
-He was initially offered a college football scholarship by University of Miami head coach Andy Gustafson, but eventually chose to play for head coach Tom Nugent at Florida State University.
+He was initially offered a college football scholarship by University of Miami head coach Andy Gustafson, but ultimately chose to play for head coach Tom Nugent at Florida State University.